Word Gets Around: Re-release

-On 24 August 2010, Stereophonics announced on their website that Word Gets Around, along with Performance and Cocktails, were to be re-released.
+On 24 August 2010, Stereophonics announced on their website that Word Gets Around, along with Performance and Cocktails, was to be re-released.
 To accompany the re-releases, Stereophonics performed all the songs off both the albums at the Hammersmith Apollo on 17 and 18 October 2010.
 They were released on 18 October 2010 and were made into two forms:

 Track listing

 Deluxe: The original album on one disc and a bonus CD featuring 12 b-sides and rare tracks.

 Super deluxe: The album on one disc (as listed above) and two bonus CDs (one with 15 b-sides and the other includes 10 rare tracks), artcards and a replica of Kelly Jones' notebook.